NCAR/sage-java-refactoring-application-initial/README.md

 ~~~
 $ git remote set-url origin https://git-repo/new-repository.git
 ~~~
+* Push to your remote repository on Github.
+* Review the given source code and other resources.
+* Add work items to the BACKLOG.md file.
 * Please spend approximately 2 to 4 hours working on this application.
-* Please only focus on
+* Please only focus on fixing the existing code to the best of your knowledge, skills, and abilities.
+Please do not add any new functionality.
 * Work in a manner that is consistent with your typical work style.
 * Commit to your repository as you feel a section of work is done.
+We would like to see your workflow if possible.
-* There is more work than you can reasonably get done in 4 hours, please use the BACKLOG.md file to record any work that needs to be completed but you were unable to get to.
+* There is more work than can reasonably get done in 4 hours, please use the BACKLOG.md file to record any work that needs to be completed but you were unable to get to.
 Order that list in highest to lowest priority.
-* When done with all your work, please apply your name to the ACKNOWLEDGEMENT-OF-WORK.md file and commit that file.
+* When done with all your work, please apply your full name to the ACKNOWLEDGEMENT-OF-WORK.md file and commit that file.
   This act implies that all the work completed is your own and was done without any direct personal assistance.
-* Push all your changes to your **private** repository on GitHub.
+* Push all your changes to your **private** repository on GitHub.  **DO NOT** create a pull request against our repository.
-* Email us letting us know that you are done and we will reply with further instructions.
+* Email us letting us know that you are done, and we will reply with further instructions.

 ## Deployment